hriday330/Autopilot-Dataset-Explorer-Dashboard_next/README.md

   # Autopilot Dataset Explorer Dashboard

-  This is a code bundle for Autopilot Dataset Explorer Dashboard.
-The original project is available at https://www.figma.com/design/BAtV0sk3vB8kUd5NLfUBoL/Autopilot-Dataset-Explorer-Dashboard.
+  This is a Autopilot Dataset Explorer Dashboard.
+ReadME will be updated soon!

   ## Running the code